When a Painful Moment Echoes Louder Than the Peaceful Ones

-How Your Brain Prioritizes Painful Experiences
+Why Your Brain Prioritizes Painful Experiences

-The Amygdala's Memory Marking System
+The Amygdala's Priority-Marking System

-Multi-Sensory Encoding of Threat
+Multi-Sensory Encoding

 Why Positive Memories Feel Less Vivid

-How Painful Memories Shape Present-Day Life
+How Painful Memories Shape the Present

 Hypervigilance in Safe Situations